oscarlarssen/Strom-i-hjemmet-FutureOfFintech-23/README.md

 Mid project i wanted to display the live updated price of a kwh for the vistitors, and used some time learning about api.

-To host the page, i bought my first domene and sign up with hostinger.
-Threw this i had to learn about filezilla
+To host the page, i bought my first domene and signed up with hostinger.
+Threw this i learned about filezilla, and validator.

 Here you can describe what tasks you decided to solve.
 > Please provide a short description of your project.

 ## How to run

-For example ***yarn start***
-> Remember to package all dependencies!
+The page is hosted at https://oscarlarssen.com/electricity/

 ## Comments

+Threw the project i have learned a little bit about many techonlogies.
+Another approach could be to focus mainly on design or functionality, but for me it was motivating to end up with something visual and easy accsesed.

 Comments regaring design choices, decisions, or anything at all.